Qdoba: History

 In 2014, Qdoba moved its headquarters from its longtime home in Wheat Ridge to nearby Lakewood.
-A little over two years later, San Diego-based corporate parent Jack in the Box decided to integrate Qdoba's headquarters into Jack in the Box's main headquarters in California starting in January 2017.
+A little over two years later, San Diego–based corporate parent Jack in the Box decided to integrate Qdoba's headquarters into Jack in the Box's main headquarters in California starting in January 2017.

 Faced with sluggish growth, management decided to make a change in their marketing strategy.
 As part of the new strategy, the trade name of the restaurants was changed to Qdoba Mexican Eats in October 2015 in the hope of trying to distinguish itself from similar-sounding competitors.

 By July 2016, the company had 650 restaurants in 47 states, the District of Columbia, and Canada.

 In December 2017, a consortium of funds led by Apollo Global Management announced the purchase of the Qdoba chain for approximately $305 million.
 At the time of the announcement, Qdoba had approximately 700 restaurants in 47 states.
 The sale was completed in March 2018.
 Jack in the Box Inc. received $305 million in cash for more than 700 locations in 47 states, the District of Columbia and Canada.
 After Apollo had complete its acquisition, Keith Guilbault was promoted from brand president to chief executive officer in May 2018.

 In June 2019, Qdoba finally moved its headquarters from the building that it had previously shared for the past two years with its former corporate parent Jack in the Box in Kearny Mesa to the Amp&rsand building in Mission Valley.

 In 2021, Qdoba promoted tenured operating officer Eric Williams to chief operating officer, a position he still holds.

 By May 2022, Qdoba operates over 750 fast-casual restaurant locations throughout the United States, with 12 locations in Canada.

-In October of 2022, Qdoba was officially Acquired by Butterfly Equity via a merger transaction with Modern Restaurant Concepts ("MRC"), an industry-leading "better-for-you" fast casual restaurant platform consisting of two brands: Modern Market Eatery ("Modern Market") and Lemonade.
+In October 2022, Qdoba was officially acquired by Butterfly Equity via a merger transaction with Modern Restaurant Concepts ("MRC"), an industry-leading "better-for-you" fast casual restaurant platform consisting of two brands: Modern Market Eatery and Lemonade.
+At the time of the acquisition, Qdoba had nearly 750 locations across North America.

+In January 2023, it was announced that effective immediately, former Applebee's president John Cywinski would be CEO of Modern Restaurant Concepts, Qdoba's parent company.

+Butterfly Equity Ownership

+Qdoba is owned by Modern Restaurant Concepts, a fast-casual restaurant platform that is a portfolio company of Butterfly Equity.
+Butterfly Equity is a Los Angeles, California-based private equity firm specializing in the food sector.
+Under Butterfly's ownership, Qdoba opened 40 restaurants in 2023 as of August, and plans to open 60 restaurants in 2024 and over 80 annually beginning in 2025.
+Through a selective refranchising strategy, the company sold a portion of company-owned restaurants to franchisees to achieve a franchised mix of ~80% as of August 2023.